Recipe

 At Burger Project, loose-range chicken breasts are brined earlier than frying.
 “We do this to make sure consistency,” says Perry.
 “It also takes a pro hand to brine effectively, without over-salting, and it’s possibly not something to test with at home.”

 A more secure alternative for the house to prepare dinner is to marinate the chicken in buttermilk for at least two hours – however, a single day is higher.
-“Marinating the bird does wonder in the juiciness department,” says Perry. “[It] provides a sweet tanginess and tenderness.
+“Marinating the bird does wonders in the juiciness department,” says Perry. “[It] provides a sweet tanginess and tenderness.
 The viscosity of the buttermilk additionally aids in a better flour coating.”

 Coating and seasoning